silx-kit/pyFAI/README.txt

 pyFAI is an azimuthal integration library that tries to be fast (as fast as C and even more using OpenCL and GPU).
-It is based on histogramming of the 2theta/Q positions of each (center of) pixel weighted by the intensity of each pixel.
+It is based on histogramming of the 2theta/Q positions of each (center of) pixel weighted by the intensity of each pixel, but parallel version use a SparseMatrix-DenseVector multiplication.
-Neighboring output bins get also a contribution of pixels next to the border ...
+Neighboring output bins get also a contribution of pixels next to the border thanks to pixel splitting.
+Finally pyFAI provides also tools to calibrate the experimental setup using Debye-Scherrer rings of a reference compound.

 References:
 -----------